Auri-Fex/Halcova/halcova/stories/01_the_reading_story_v4.md

 ---

-The study smelled of leather and old secrets.
+The study was leather and oak and old tobacco, the accumulated weight of decisions made behind closed doors.

 The Szòvòtar closed the door.
 The click of the latch was very loud.